Skip to content

 Medically Reviewed By Dr. Pamela Frank, BSc(Hons), ND

-Polycystic Ovarian Syndrome, or PCOS, is a condition where ovulation is either irregular or absent.
-There are a number of reasons why this can occur, the most common, but not the only reason, is androgen (male hormone) excess.
-This type of polycystic ovarian syndrome, or what I would call “classic PCOS”, occurs in about 60% of all women with the condition.
+Recently renamed Polyendocrine Metabolic Ovarian Syndrome (PMOS), Polycystic Ovarian Syndrome is a condition where ovulation is either irregular or absent.
+There are a number of reasons why this can occur; the most common, but not the only, reason is androgen (male hormone) excess.
+This type of polycystic ovarian syndrome, or what I would call “classic”, occurs in about 60% of all women with the condition.
 The remaining 40% (non-classic PCOS) will have a variety of other hormone imbalances that are interfering with ovulation.

 What Causes PCOS?

 It depends on which type of polycystic ovaries you mean.
-In the “classic” form, where androgens are high, insulin triggers excessive androgen production from the ovaries or adrenal glands.
-In “non-classic” PCOS, there can be undiagnosed hypothyroidism or Hashimoto’s, high or low estrogen or high prolactin or high stress or low body fat.
+In the “classic” form, where androgen levels are high, insulin triggers excessive androgen production by the ovaries and/or adrenal glands.
+In “non-classic,” there can be undiagnosed hypothyroidism or Hashimoto’s, high or low estrogen, high prolactin, high stress or low body fat.
 Thorough blood testing is essential to understand which factors are contributing to a lack of ovulation.

 Signs and symptoms

-In Classic PCOS – some, many, or all of these symptoms may be present:
+In Classic PCOS, some, many, or all of these signs and symptoms may be present:

 • acne